Skip to content

 git clone https://github.com/inovex/scrumlr.io

-cd scrumlr.io/deployment/
+cd scrumlr.io/deployment/docker

 Terminal window